-While most geeks love Google with an unhealthy passion, even the most ardent "Don't be evil" fanboy still harbors a tiny bit of resentment that the so-awesome-we-wish-it-was-so promise of working for Google on the moon was a total April Fool's fake out.
-Don't be so hard on the search engine overlords, as they were just continuing a long tradition of promoting fake products and events on April 1st that we all wish were real...like these 10 pranks.
+While most geeks love Google with an unhealthy passion, even the most ardent “Don’t be evil” fanboy still harbors a tiny bit of resentment that the so-awesome-we-wish-it-was-so promise of working for Google on the moon was a total April Fool’s fake out.
+Don’t be so hard on our benevolent search engine overlords, as they were just continuing a long tradition of promoting fake products and events on April 1st.
+Products that we all wish were real, like the 10 listed below.

 10. Smell-O-Vision – In 1965, the BBC aired an April 1 news story about a man who had found a way to broadcast smells over TV airwaves, a technology that was “demonstrated” by brewing coffee and chopping onions on camera.
 The joke was plausible because real Smell-O-Vision was tested in movie theaters in 1960 — but only once, and to such meager reaction the whole effort was abandoned immediately.
 Trust me, the Food Network would only be improved by this tech becoming real, though certain episodes of Dirty Jobs, CSI, and MythBusters might need a whole new kind of viewer discretion advisory, to say nothing of Star Trek reruns (mmmm…fresh roasted redshirt).